 The course does a great job of spanning various world cultures with books that will truly give students insight into unfamiliar worlds.
 While history coverage doesn’t include all of the details of a typical history textbook, the quality and breadth of coverage is probably better.

-Lessons frequently talks about character qualities and once in a while use biblical allusions, but this is not a specifically Christian course.
+Lessons frequently talk about character qualities and once in a while use biblical allusions, but this is not a specifically Christian course.
 The book The Hiding Place does have a theme about reliance on God, but it is primarily a story of rescuers during World War II.
 Because of the Socratic design of the questions, the course should be suitable for those from various faith perspectives—it leaves room for parents or teachers to discuss questions from different points of view.

 Economics-related questions have a very slight slant towards a free-market/limited-government point of view, but those looking to reinforce such a viewpoint might want to use some of the additional recommended books.
 Those optional, additional books and videos that touch on history, economics, and culture are described on pages 93 to 98.